facebook/docusaurus/website/docs/docusaurus-core.md

 :::note

-This component doesn't catch build-time errors, and only protects against client-side render errors that can happen when using stateful React components.
+This component doesn't catch build-time errors and only protects against client-side render errors that can happen when using stateful React components.

 :::